“Why do you bother doing what you do? If I were you, I wouldn’t even have tried.”

-The woman was referring to my writing and speaking ministry.
+The woman on the phone was referring to my writing and speaking ministry.
 Her words so shocked me that I didn’t know how to respond.
 The conversation ended moments later and I slumped into my office chair feeling defeated to the core.

 Thankfully God, in His wisdom, used that incident as a pivot-point for me.
 Through it, I learned the importance of choosing which voices to heed and which to ignore.
 I’ll bet you know what I’m talking about…